3cqs-coder/SymBot/docs/README-Docker-Swarm.md

 # SymBot on Docker Swarm w/MongoDB ReplicaSet Manager

 ## Introduction
-If you wish to deploy SymBot in a Docker Swarm environment (*whether self-hosted or on the Cloud*) to provide higher availability | uptime across multiple nodes/VMs, this `docker-swarm` branch incorporates a `dbcontroller` tool and a SymBot docker compose `stack` recipe, along with deployment scripts, to facilitate a seamless, highly-available SymBot multi-node deployment.
+If you wish to deploy SymBot in a Docker Swarm environment (*whether self-hosted or on the Cloud*) to provide higher availability | uptime across multiple nodes/VMs, this `docker-swarm` branch incorporates a `dbcontroller` service and a SymBot docker compose `stack` recipe, along with deployment scripts, to facilitate a seamless, highly-available SymBot multi-node deployment.
 The included [**Mongo ReplicaSet Manager**](https://github.com/JackieTreeh0rn/MongoDB-ReplicaSet-Manager) takes care of deploying, monitoring, and management of the SymBot database within a Docker Swarm environment.
 It ensures continuous operation, and adapts to changes within the Swarm network, ensuring high availability and consistency of your SymBot data.

 ## Features